Skip to main content

 Institute Scholars Program

-High school students with a strong academic and well-balanced high school record may be eligible to become Institute Scholars.
+High school students with a strong academic and well-balanced high school record may be eligible to become Institute Scholars at VMI.

-The Institute Scholarship program is merit based and has no affiliation with ROTC scholarships.
+The Institute Scholars program is merit-based and has no affiliation with ROTC scholarships.
 As with all scholarships, the total funding received, in any combination of merit, need-based, ROTC, athletic, or other forms of aid, cannot exceed the cost of attendance.
-In addition to the financial award, all Institute Scholars are automatically enrolled in the program.
+In addition to the financial award, all Institute Scholars are automatically enrolled in the Institute Honors Program, which includes a senior thesis-level project and research.

 Peay Merit Scholarships